kris2475/LLM-Control-Planner-Generative-AI-for-Smart-Energy-Systems/What_is_JSON.md

 ✅ Great for sharing data between computers, websites, and apps

 ---
+## 💡 In Short

+JSON is just a simple way to organize and share data.
+It’s like a digital notebook where everything is written in a clear, structured way that computers understand.

+---

 ## 📁 What Does a JSON File Look Like?
 A JSON file usually ends with `.json`, for example: `data.json`.